ResidualSensitivitySIGMOD2021/MaterialsRequired/README.md

 ```

 # Demo System
-Here, we implement a demo-system integrated with PostgreSQL.
-Currently, the system supports multi-way counting query without self-join.
-The inputs here are a query and a set of private parameters like priavcy budget and the list of private relations, and the output is a noised query result.
+Here, we implement a demo system integrated with PostgreSQL.
+Currently, the system supports multi-way counting query with projection, predicate, and group-by but without self-joins.
+The inputs here are a counting query(without subqueries) and a set of private parameters like priavcy budget and the list of private relations, and the output is a noised query result(a noised histogram).
 The demo-system is stored in `./demosystem`.

 Before run the system, please import the data into a PostgreSQL database like `test`.
 You can import TPC-H/Facebook data as our previous instructions.
 Then, please compile the C++ code.
 ```